intersystems/samples-FHIR-resource-repository/README.md

 2. Modify the **baseUrl** parameter in the the line 44 to make the client point to your FHIR server's FHIR R4 endpoint, by setting baseUrl to 'http://localhost:52773/csp/healthshare/fhirserver/fhir/R4'

 3. Scroll down to the **client.search()**, which performs a search for pre-diabetes patients.
 Follow the instruction to uncomment the line and line to narrow the search down to diabetes patients older than 65 years old.
+Click **Ctrl+S** to save the file.

 ```
 client.search({